KShebek/cbe504/main.typ

 After a reactant has been adsorbed, it can then react.
 A single-site mechanism is one in which the site where the reactant is adsorbed is the only one involved in the reaction.
-Written out, this would be
+One simple example of this kind of mechanism would be
 $ ce("A^*") eqArrow(k_2,opposite:k_(-2)) ce("B^*") $
 for the transformation of species A to B on the catalyst surface.
 The net rate for the surface reaction ("SR") is as follows: